thenineteen/Semiology-Visualisation-Tool/README.md

   pre-selects based on other non-topological factors (specific techniques or conditions e.g. FCD) and provides details of epileptogenic zone localisation/lateralisation
 * Cortical Electrical Stimulation (CES/ES): when the paper describes the semiology elicited by electrical brain stimulation, in the context of pre-/ intra-surgical functional mapping.

-### 2. Resources: Semiology_Dictionary Taxonomy Replacement
+### 2. Resources: Semiology_Dictionary Taxonomy Replacement - v 0.9.1
-### 3. Resources: lateralisation and localisation mappings
+### 3. Resources: lateralisation and localisation mappings - v 0.2.1
 To query this database, we developed a taxonomy of 47 semiological terms, mapped reported categorical brain regions to 55 localising cerebral atlas labels and 5 lateralising possibilities (contra- or ipsi- lateral, dominant or non-dominant hemisphere and bilateral).